CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-03-24-inspired-action-vs-workaholicism-bonus.md

 ---
 <img src="{{ site.baseurl }}/posts/2008/03/j0422325.jpg" alt="Stress" width="150" align="right" />Are you doing inspired action or are you just working to pay for everything?
 Are you a work-a-holic?
 Do you think you have to work all the time?
 I use to.
 It didn't work for me.
 I didn't have time to enjoy life.
 I didn't have time to think.
 I didn't have time to let inspiration come to me.
 I failed.
 Repeatly.
 And it wasn't fun.
 I now focus on what I want to get done and not all of it is business.
 I am more successful now.

-Learn the difference between inspiration and workaholicism.</p>
+Learn the difference between inspiration and workaholicism.
 <form action="https://www.mcssl.com/app/contactsave.asp" method="post"><input type="hidden" name="phpMyAdmin" value="QNjMR3Pz-4LXmWY8GykUfQMUUdd" /> <input id="merchantid" name="merchantid" type="hidden" value="101104" /> <input id="ARThankyouURL" name="ARThankyouURL" type="hidden" value="blog.christophersherrod.com/contact/thankyou" /> <input id="copyarresponse" name="copyarresponse" type="hidden" value="1" /> <input id="custom" name="custom" type="hidden" value="0" /> <input id="defaultar" name="defaultar" type="hidden" value="322242" /> <input id="allowmulti" name="allowmulti" type="hidden" value="0" /> <input id="visiblefields" name="visiblefields" type="hidden" value="Name,Email1" /> <input id="requiredfields" name="requiredfields" type="hidden" value="Name,Email1" /></p>
 <table border="0">
 <tbody>